zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 - ✅ Value converters (EF Core)
 - ✅ And much more — even shadow properties!

-### 🚀 Performance Comparison
+### 🚀 Performance Comparison (SaveChanges vs Bulk Update)

-A key benefit of our library is the performance it provides — but also the fact that you **don’t need to retrieve entities from the database**, unlike what you usually do with `SaveChanges`.
+A key benefit of our Entity Framework Extensions library is the performance it provides — but also the fact that you **don’t need to retrieve entities from the database**, unlike what you usually do with `SaveChanges`.

-With our `BulkUpdate`, you can just **create the entities yourself** and **set only the properties you want to update**.
+With our `BulkUpdate` from Entity Framework Extensions, you can just **create the entities yourself** and **set only the properties you want to update**.
 That’s it!

 For fairness, our online benchmark **also includes retrieving entities from the database**, so the comparison remains honest and realistic.

-### EF Core vs EFE
+### EF Core vs Entity Framework Extensions

 | Operation                           | 1,000 Entities | 2,000 Entities | 5,000 Entities |
 | :---------------------------------- | -------------: | -------------: | -------------: |